2007 Canadian Grand Prix: Post-race

 Reaction to the race was mainly focused on Hamilton and the fact that it was his first Grand Prix victory, making him the first black driver to ever win a Formula One race.
 It was also thought impressive that it had taken only six races for him to win and, in the process, take the lead in the drivers' championship at the age of 22.
-Niki Lauda said he was "stunned" by the victory and Damon Hill believed "People should not underestimate what he had achieved in a short space of time".
+Three-time world champion Niki Lauda said he was "stunned" by the victory and former world champion Damon Hill believed "People should not underestimate what he had achieved in a short space of time".
 Speculation began about the possibility of him winning the drivers championship.

 Alonso and the Ferrari team were disappointed with the outcome of the race.
 Alonso was now eight points behind Hamilton in the drivers championship, as a result of finishing 7th.
 Ferrari lost ground in both the constructors and driver championship, after gaining a total of just four points from the race.
 Alonso believed Hamilton to have been "very lucky" to have won the race and did not congratulate his teammate after the race.
 Hamilton's performance was felt to have been faultless and all the more impressive due to four separate deployments of the Safety Car.

 As a result of his crash Kubica was unable to race at the next Grand Prix in the United States.
-The decision to not allow him to race was made by the sport's governing body the FIA, as they believed it was a too much of a risk for him to race in case of another crash so soon after this one.
-This was despite the fact Kubica had said in a statement that he was "ready to race".
-He was replaced by Sebastian Vettel for the next race.
+The decision to not allow him to race was made by the sport's governing body the Fédération Internationale de l'Automobile (FIA), as they believed it was a too much of a risk for him to race in case of another crash so soon after this one, despite Kubica stating that he was "ready to race".
+He was replaced by Sebastian Vettel for the next Grand Prix.